-What is there to say about me that you may find vaguely interesting?
+So what is there to say about me that you may find vaguely interesting?
 Well here goes.
+Actually ‘interesting’ may not be so accurate… but this should provide a little background to the girl behind the letters you read.

-I have been brought up in England my whole life.
-My parents were both brought up Christian, and my brother and I were brought up with faith as a core part of life to the extent that I can’t remember a life when we didn’t go to church.
+My parents were both brought up Christian, and my brother and I were brought up with faith as a core part of life, to the extent that I can’t remember a life when we didn’t go to church.
 My Mother used to be the organist and choir master for our local church, and so we have always been used to being in a church, even when we didn’t have to be.
 My brother was a Cathedral chorister and so between ages 8-16 I attended services up to 6 times a week.
 We have continued to be congregants at the Cathedral, and I am both a Steward and reader.

-Although I was brought up Christian and was baptised soon after I was born, I would say that my faith only really became important to me when I was having a horrible time at my secondary school.
+Although I was brought up Christian and was baptised soon after I was born, I would say that my faith only really became important to me when I was having a horrible time at secondary school.
 I hated it and would cry every morning on the way to school.
 At that time my brother sang between 3-6 services a week, so we were regularly in the congregation.
-I think it was at that time that my faith became integral to my life.
+So it was at that time that my faith became integral to my life.
 It was something I could turn to when everything else was going wrong, and I knew it was somewhere I would always be accepted.
-Although I maybe didn’t understand everything, I enjoyed having the place and the time where I could reflect in peace, and just be happy with being myself, rather than hiding away.
-I was confirmed in March 2013 and since then I have very much accepted being a Christian as part of my identity.
+Although I maybe didn’t understand everything (but does anyone?), I enjoyed having the place and the time where I could reflect in peace, and just be happy with being myself, rather than hiding away.
+I was confirmed in March 2013 and since then I have very much accepted being a Christian as part of my identity, although my faith continues to grow stronger every day.

 Birthday: 9th January, 2000